gov-cy/staging-govcy-design-system-docs/src/components/table.md

 ---
 "title" : "Table"
 date: 2022-02-01 00:01:01Z
+description: "Use the table component to make information easier to compare and scan for users."
 ---
 Use the table component to make information easier to compare and scan for users.